Generic Name: niacin and simvastatin (NYE a sin and SIM va stat in)

 How should I take Simcor?

 Take Simcor exactly as prescribed.
+Follow all directions on your prescription label.
 Never take this medicine in larger amounts, or for longer than recommended by your doctor.
-Follow your doctor's dosing instructions very carefully.
 Taking too much of this medication may cause serious or life-threatening side effects.

 Simcor is usually taken at bedtime with a low-fat snack.
 Follow your doctor's instructions.
 Do not take Simcor on an empty stomach.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

 Niacin can cause certain side effects such as dizziness, sweating, chills, flushing (warmth, redness, or tingly feeling under your skin), fast or pounding heartbeats, shortness of breath, or feeling like you might pass out.
 These effects can be made worse if you drink alcohol or hot beverages shortly after you take Simcor.
 These effects should disappear over time as you keep taking the medicine.

 Your doctor may recommend you take aspirin 30 minutes before you take Simcor to prevent certain side effects.
 Do not take aspirin without your doctor's advice.
 Follow the label directions or your doctor's instructions about how much aspirin to take.

 You may need to stop using Simcor for a short time if you have: